-- Pasta: You want to select a noodle that sauce can easily adhere to, such as rotini, rigatoni, or elbow noodles.
+- Pasta: You want to select a noodle that the sauce can easily adhere to, such as rotini, corkscrew noodles, or elbow noodles.

 - Cream Cheese: Be sure to use regular or low-fat cream cheese, NOT fat-free cream cheese as it can cause the sauce to separate.

 - Pan: Use a large stock pan with a lid or a large skillet that can be fitted with a lid.
 This will ensure that you have enough room for this pasta dish to cook.

 - Cajun Sausage Pasta: Swap the seasoned chicken with sliced andouille sausage.
 It makes this recipe for Cajun pasta even easier!